Transport-Environment/atm_and_contrail_avoidance/helpers/gaia_readme.md

 - The mass of organic carbon (OC) emitted in each grid cell by multiplying "fuel_burn" with a constant emissions index of 20 mg/kg.
 - The mass of sulphur oxides (SO2) emitted in each grid cell by multiplying "fuel_burn" with a constant emissions index of 1.2 g/kg.
 - The mass of sulphate particles (SVI) emitted in each grid cell by multiplying "fuel_burn" with a constant emissions index of 0.024 g/kg.
-- The emission indices of each pollutant by dividing the total mass/number of each pollutant by the total fuel consumption at each grid cell.
+- The emission indices of each pollutant by dividing the total mass/number of each pollutant by the total fuel consumption at each grid cell

-## Contrail forcing data
- have provided you access to download the 2019 gridded outputs (https://console.cloud.google.com/storage/browser/data-sharing-transport-environment).
-The data description can be found in the Excel attachment above.

-You will need to convert the parquet files to 4D netCDF files, and you can customise the spatial resolution for the longitude, latitude, and altitude.
-Please refer to the codes annualise_grid.py and parquet_to_netcdf.py (in the Google cloud bucket) that I used to do the conversion for an earlier study.
-Unfortunately, it is not plug-and-play and cannot be directly applicable to this dataset, so you'll need to make some minor modifications.

-These results are from a more recent (yet to be published) simulations using pycontrails v0.54.8 without vPM activation, and the contrail RF is around 20% lower than those in the publication.
-We have to share this more recent dataset, rather than the publication, because the gridded outputs have a much higher spatiotemporal resolution.